Resources for LGBTQIQA Students

 Campus PrideNet: Campus PrideNet is a national online community and resource network committed to student leaders and campus organizations who work to create a safer campus environment free of homophobia, biphobia, transphobia, heterosexism and genderism at colleges and universities.
 Visit their website at: http://www.campuspride.org/.

 PFLAG Blue Ridge: PFLAG Blue Ridge offers free, monthly community groups for anyone who identifies as lesbian, gay, bisexual, transgender, queer, or questioning, as well as parents, family, friends, and allies.
 Interested?
-Contact Mark at firstname.lastname@example.org or 540-405-1227.
-You can also visit the full PFLAG site at http://community.pflag.org/Page.aspx?pid=194&srcid=-2.
+Email PFLAG Blue Ridge at firstname.lastname@example.org or visit their site for more information: http://www.pflagblueridge.org/.

 PFLAG Bisexuality 101 Resource packet: Contains lots of useful information regarding bisexuality, including FAQs, health information specific to the bisexual community, and additional resources.
 You can view the packet at: http://www.pflag.org/fileadmin/user_upload/BisexualityResourcePacket.pdf.